Brisbane Metro construction updates

 To find out more about the major and suburban construction works, you can:

-• Adelaide Street surface works between Albert Street and Edward Street
+- Adelaide Street surface works between George Street and Edward Street

-In mid-February 2023, Brisbane Move commenced construction works to deliver a revitalised streetscape along Adelaide Street from George Street to Edward Street in line with Brisbane City Council’s Adelaide Street Vision.
+Construction on Adelaide Street will deliver a revitalised streetscape from George Street to Edward Street in line with Brisbane City Council’s Adelaide Street Vision.
 Works include upgrading footpaths and bus stops, as well as new landscaping, street furniture and lighting, and relocating and installing in-ground services.

 Works on Adelaide Street will continue until late 2024 and will be undertaken out-of-hours (from 7pm to 5am, Sunday to Thursday) and in three separate stages to minimise the impact to businesses, pedestrians and public transport users.